Hong Kong Releases Green Fintech Map

-CFA Institute Research and Policy Center releases the fund disclosure and greenwashing risk report
+The CFA Institute Research and Policy Center releases a report on responsible investment funds

 Since United Nations Global Compact put forward the concept of Environmental, Social and Governance, the financial industry has always been an important driver of the development of ESG, and various types of ESG products have emerged in an endless stream.
 These products serve as a bridge between investors and companies, helping funds to be efficiently allocated to long-term assets.